david-acm/docs/docs/persistence/event-store.md

 ### Operations

-Right now, we only have four operations for an event store:
+Right now, we only have two operations for an event store:

 | Function              | What's it for                                                                                                 |
 |-----------------------|---------------------------------------------------------------------------------------------------------------|